zhengxuyu/Real-Alpha-Trader/README.md

 ---

-**Note**: RAT (Real-Alpha-Trader) is a fork and enhancement of [open-alpha-arena](https://github.com/etrobot/open-alpha-arena) by [etrobot](https://github.com/etrobot).
+**Note**: RAT (Real-Alpha-Trader) is a fork and enhancement of [Hyper-Alpha-Arena](https://github.com/zhengxuyu/Hyper-Alpha-Arena).
 We are grateful for the original work and continue to build upon it.